kirankalyan5/react-native-segmented-control-tab/README.md

 ##P.S.
 🙏 credits to all the other devs who had built the similar concept, had referred some of the their components on the github, to get a fair idea 💡 to build this.😊
-If you have any idea in implementing this further, let me know or you can update it and rise a PR.😊🚀
+If you have any idea in implementing this further, let me know or you can update it and raise a PR.😊🚀

 ## License
 *MIT*